Updated for accuracy as of .

 The South Pacific is a vast and enchanting region that encompasses numerous islands and archipelagos, each with its own unique culture, geography, and biodiversity.
 Stretching from the eastern coast of Australia to the shores of South America, this area is characterized by its stunning landscapes, ranging from lush rainforests and volcanic mountains to pristine beaches and coral reefs.
-The South Pacific is home to a diverse array of cultures, languages, and traditions, with over 1,000 distinct islands that make up the region.
+The South Pacific is home to a diverse array of cultures, languages, and traditions, with thousands of islands across Polynesia, Melanesia, and Micronesia.[13]

 Countries such as Fiji, Samoa, Tonga, and French Polynesia are just a few examples of the rich tapestry of life found in this part of the world.
 The allure of the South Pacific lies not only in its breathtaking natural beauty but also in its vibrant cultural heritage.
 The indigenous peoples of the islands have a deep connection to their land and sea, which is reflected in their art, music, and traditional practices.